ItsSun/Project-Actronix/README.md

 Project Actronix is a fork of OpenShot Video Editor.
-I want to make the fork look like Windows Movie Maker, but with more modern and old but useful features, something like blender, but targeted towards You Tubers.
+I want to make the fork look like Windows Movie Maker, but with more modern and old but useful features, something like blender, but targeted towards YouTubers.
 Following is original Open Shot Description.

 ## Build Status